 I am an Instructor in the Department of Behavioral Science at the University of Texas MD Anderson Cancer Center and a member of its Tobacco Research and Treatment Program.
 I have over 10 years of experience in tobacco research.
 I am an expert studying psychophysiology, including ERP and facial EMG, related to the affective, attentional, and inhibitory processes impacted by nicotine dependence and withdrawal.
 In addition to my research interest in identifying cognitive and affective mechanisms in smoking and its intervention, I am also interested in leveraging novel technologies, particularly smartphone apps, to develop non-pharmacological treatments for nicotine dependence.
 Complementing conventional pharmacotherapies, these mobile interventions can potentially improve smokers' capability of quitting smoking.
 I have also pursued research in the tobacco regulatory science, particularly in the domain of electronic cigarettes.

-Instructor, Department of Behavioral Science, The University of Texas MD Anderson Cancer Center, Houston, TX
+Assistant Professor, The University of Texas MD Anderson Cancer Center, Houston, TX

 |2012||Translational Biology & Molecular Medicine, Baylor College of Medicine, Houston, TX, USA, PHD, Translational Addiction Research|

 |2007||School of Life Sciences, Fudan University, Shanghai, CHN, BS, Biological Sciences|